-This paper consists of extracts from discussions on the Deconstructing Addiction League E-list.
+The second part of this journal consists of a paper on a different, yet similarly important issue – ways of understanding and responding to drug and alcohol ‘addiction’.
+The paper ‘Deconstructing addiction & reclaiming joy’ consists of extracts from discussions on the Deconstructing Addiction League E-list.
 It includes correspondence between members, theoretical and practical considerations, celebrations, a virtual interview and definitional ceremony, as well as the first story in what is hoped to become an archive of practices of joy and connection – free from substances.
-This collection also demonstrates the ethic of community that is central to the League’s work.
+It is, we believe, a joyful and rigorous piece.
+And again we look forward to your comments.